Project: Fence construction at St. Nicholas Church in Nikolski, Alaska

 The Saint Nicholas Church in Nikolski was built in 1930 and is well-known for its remarkable decorative carving.
 Sergei Sovoroff is reputed for completing most of the interior carving; Sergei and Joseph Krukoff together carved the royal doors.
 Previously, John Kriukov and Brother Innocent constructed a chapel in 1806 on the same site.
 Today the church does not have a resident priest; however, it is serviced by the Orthodox Diocese of Alaska and is on the National Register of Historic Places.

-Over the years, the church fence has been falling apart, allowing wandering, wild animals to access the sacred ground and burial site.
-Prior to building a new fence, a formal archaeological survey by the Alaska State Office of History and Archaeology must be completed.
-Due to harsh weather and scheduling, ROSSIA was not able to start this project during the summer of 2019.
-However, it is our intent to prioritize this for next summer and erect a new fence around the church.
+Over the years, the church fence has been falling apart, allowing wandering, wild cattle and animals to access the sacred ground and burial site.
+Due to harsh weather, scheduling, and the COVID-19 crisis, ROSSIA was not able to start this project during the summer of 2019, nor the summer of 2020.

 History of Nikolski